Bit-Quill/amazon-timestream-tools/tools/python/liveanalytics_migration_scripts/cardinality/README.md

 1. [AWS credentials configured for use with boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html#using-a-configuration-file).
 2. A Timestream for LiveAnalytics table [created](https://docs.aws.amazon.com/timestream/latest/developerguide/console_timestream.html#console_timestream.table.using-console) and loaded with data.
 3. [Python 3.13 installed](https://www.python.org/downloads/).

+## Installation

-4. Optionally, a [Python virtual environment](https://docs.python.org/3/library/venv.html), with all packages in `requirements.txt` installed.
+Optionally, a [Python virtual environment](https://docs.python.org/3/library/venv.html), with all packages in `requirements.txt` installed.
 The following command can be used to create a virtual environment, activate it, and install all necessary packages:
    ```shell
    python3 -m venv env && \
    source env/bin/activate && \